oferca/vscode-ext-tf/README.md

 Supercharge your Terraform journey with a control center.
 Say goodbye to tedious typing! the [Terraform UI Plus](https://marketplace.visualstudio.com/items?itemName=oferkafry.easy-terraform-commands) VSCode extention brings effortless, UI-driven execution and real-time monitoring of Terraform commands.

 # Features
-* Effortlessly persist and retrieve terraform plan logs history.
+* Effortless persistence and retrieval of terraform plan logs history.
 * Work comfortably from within your code editor, unrestricted by the limitations of the integrated terminal.
 * Seamlessly navigate and transition between all your Terraform projects.
 * Visualize real-time execution progress of Terraform commands with a progress bar